gumaerc-testorg/21m.383-spring-2023/content/pages/week-1-problem-set-1.md

 ### A Note on the Universality of Octave Equivalence

 On p.
 30, DT writes, "Octave equivalence seems nearly universal in human cultures."
 Since the book came out, this has been shown not to be true.
-For those interested the article about it is in [*Current Biology* 29(19), 2019,](https://www.sciencedirect.com/science/article/pii/S096098221931036X) and written by a team including two people at MIT.
+For those interested the article about it is in {{% resource_link "4c24b5af-fdbc-484e-9864-3676fc531722" "*Current Biology* 29(19), 2019," %}} and written by a team including two people at MIT.